About

 • Belinda Speir, Chair and co-founder

-Belinda’s early career in teaching was where her passion to protect vulnerable people began.
+Belinda’s early career in teaching was where her passion to combat bullying began.

-Belinda saw an opportunity to tackle harassment, violence and unwanted behaviour on a widespread basis when, in a conversation with app developer Tod, the concept of VigilAuntie was created.
+Returning to Northumberland, Belinda saw an opportunity to tackle bullying on a widespread basis when, in a conversation with app developer Tod, the concept of BullyCam was created.

 • Jane Gibson, Trustee